Judging the algorithm: Algorithmic accountability on the risk assessment tool for intimate partner violence in the Basque Country: Is judicial reasoning aided by EPV?

 \end{quote}

 It is therefore relevant to consider to what extent the judge is likely to substitute their assessment of risk for that of the algorithm.
-European regulations highlight concerns with decisions made ‘solely on automated processing’; human decision-makers in these scenarios are required to exercise a real assessment of the merits.\footnote{European Parliament and Council, 2016:Art 22, https://gdpr-info.eu/art-22-gdpr/ (Last accessed, February 22, 2022).} The European Data Board warns that this cannot be circumvented by `fabricating human involvement' but these hybrid-type human interactions are where crucial focus needs to rest \cite{enarsson_approaching_2022}.
+European regulations highlight concerns with decisions made ‘solely on automated processing’; human decision-makers in these scenarios are required to exercise a real assessment of the merits.\footnote{European Parliament and Council, 2016:Art 22, https://gdpr-info.eu/art-22-gdpr/ (Last accessed, February 22, 2022).} The European Data Board warns that this cannot be circumvented by `fabricating human involvement' but these hybrid-type human interactions are where crucial focus needs to rest \citep{enarsson_approaching_2022}, a point reinforced recently by the Spanish Data Protection Board (Agencia Española de Protección de Datos).
 Considering the recent draft AI regulation proposed by the European Commission, even if we assume this kind of algorithm to be classified as high-risk, the draft regulation sees transparency, human oversight and accuracy as mitigating factors.
-This paper suggests that given the sphere being operated in, these are ambiguous terms that may not provide sufficient protection; essential in this field is a nuanced and multi-disciplinary approach.
-In any event, the path of progress for adoption of the framework within the draft regulation is uncertain, it may finally be adopted in a modified form.\footnote{See for up-to-date progress of this regulation: \url{https://epthinktank.eu/2021/11/18/artificial-intelligence-act-eu-legislation-in-progress/} (Last accessed, February 22, 2022).}
+This paper suggests that given the sphere being operated in, these terms may not provide sufficient protection; essential in this field is a nuanced and transdisciplinary approach.
+In any event, the path of progress for adoption of the framework within the draft regulation is uncertain, but it may finally be adopted in a modified form.\footnote{See for up-to-date progress of this regulation: \url{https://www.consilium.europa.eu/en/press/press-releases/2022/12/06/artificial-intelligence-act-council-calls-for-promoting-safe-ai-that-respects-fundamental-rights/} (Last accessed, January 31, 2023).}